dragonofmercy/custom-ai-solution/README.md

 ---

+My personal recommandation:
+Use https://groq.com/ service, you will have a lot of free tokens by daily and a lot of available models.

+---

 If this project help to increase your productivity, you can give me a cup of coffee :)

 <a href="https://ko-fi.com/dragonofmercy" target="_blank"><img src="https://cdn.ko-fi.com/cdn/kofi2.png?v=3" alt="Donate" width="160px" /></a>